viljoviitanen/setup-simple-openvpn/README.rst

 Setup Simple OpenVPN server for Amazon Linux and Centos
 =======================================================

-Script is tested on Amazon EC2 Linux AMI 2013.03.1, the default AMI in "Launch Instance Classic Wizard" and Rackspace Centos 6.3.
+Script has been tested on Amazon EC2 Linux AMI 2013.09, Amazon EC2 Red Hat Enterprise Linux 6.4 and Rackspace Centos 6.4.

 User documentation is quite lacking currently.